MadeInTexasLLC/MakeraCarveraCNC/How-To-Increase-Work-Area.md

 ## Items Needed:
 1. XYZ Probe (included with Carvera CNC)
-2. Original (Manufacturer's Carvera Controller)
+2. Carvera Controller Software (included on Makera's official website)
-    - There is a community version of the Carvera Controller, but the work around has not been tested for that Controller
+    - There is a community version of the Carvera Controller, but the work around has not been tested for that Controller.
 3. That's it!